ClickHouse/ClickHouse/docs/en/query_language/functions/encoding_functions.md

 ## char {#char}

 Returns the string with the length as the number of passed arguments and each byte has the value of corresponding argument.
 Accepts multiple arguments of numeric types.
+If the value of argument is out of range of UInt8 data type, it is converted to UInt8 with possible rounding and overflow.

 **Syntax**